berkinkinay/3D-Objects/README.md

 # 3D Objects 💻
-`This is about Workspace 3D playtool area for that I mainly create 3D objects and design theme in this application.
-The tamplate uses Three.js, React, Styled-Components`
+`This is about Workspace 3D playtool area for that I mainly create 3D objects and design theme in this application.`

 ## Used Techs 🥰